No-go guide for late-time solutions to the Hubble tension: Matter perturbations: Data and methodology

 \section{Data and methodology}

-The data sets we use include SNe Ia, BAO, CC and RSD, the first three of which are combined into the improved IDL, and the last one is the representative data for matter perturbations.
+The datasets we use include SNe Ia, BAO, CC, and RSD, the first three of which are combined into the improved IDL, and the last one is the representative data for matter perturbations.